Manufacturing

 Shop floor integration

-Route alerts, work orders, quality flags, and maintenance tickets into the systems operators and engineers already use, instead of creating another disconnected dashboard.
+Route alerts, work orders, quality flags, spare-parts checks, and production exceptions into the systems operators and engineers already use.

 Layer 04